oslabs-beta/kQ/README.md

 4. Now that you have your local computer's reference, you're ready to start Kafka.
 Make sure to replace [LOCAL_COMPUTER] with this reference (note that you should NOT include the square brackets).
 Run the following command: `docker run --name kafka -p 9092:9092 -e KAFKA_ZOOKEEPER_CONNECT=[LOCAL_COMPUTER]:2181 -e KAFKA_ADVERTISED_LISTENERS=PLAINTEXT://[LOCAL_COMPUTER]:9092 -e KAFKA_OFFSETS_TOPIC_REPLICATION_FACTOR=1 confluentinc/cp-kafka`

 This is all you need to do to start Kafka!
-Make sure to safe your local computer's reference as we will use that in future sections.
+Make sure to save your local computer's reference as we will use that in future sections.

 ### Section II: Set up the Kafka application simulator